lavanyagarg112/ai-ideamaze/README.md

 - The interface is clean with no unnecessary components.

 ### 4. Troubleshooting
-If you encounter issues, try refreshing the page or logging out and back in.
+If you encounter issues, try refreshing the page.
 Clear your browser cache for persistent problems.